streetpea/chiaki-ng/docs/setup/controlling.md

         ![Disable Steam Input](images/DisableSteamInput.jpg)

-=== "Mapping All `chiaki4deck` Controls (Alternative Option)"
+=== "Mapping All `chiaki-ng` Controls (Alternative Option)"

-    This tab shows you how to use Steam Input to map all of the controls for `chiaki4deck` to your PlayStation controller.
-This is great if you are using `chiaki4deck` with a TV.
-Since the PS Button maps to the `STEAM` button automatically and there are several commands in the default `chiaki4deck` configuration bound to back buttons (that don't exist on the PlayStation controllers), I have added these controls to a touch menu.
-It will show up when touching the left pad of the `chiaki4deck` controller.
+    This tab shows you how to use Steam Input to map all of the controls for `chiaki-ng` to your PlayStation controller.
+This is great if you are using `chiaki-ng` with a TV.
+Since the PS Button maps to the `STEAM` button automatically and there are several commands in the default `chiaki-ng` configuration bound to back buttons (that don't exist on the PlayStation controllers), I have added these controls to a touch menu.
+It will show up when touching the left pad of the `chiaki-ng` controller.
 You have to click to select one of the extra commands (so you don't accidentally choose one during gameplay) from the radial menu.
 See the picture below for an example of what this looks like in-game:

     ![DualSense GoT Steam Input](images/GhostOfTsushimaSteamDualsense.jpg)